The Mixos manual

 Overview

 Mixos is a 3D texturing studio that runs in a browser tab.
-You import a model, light it, paint and layer physically based materials in real time, and export clean map sets for Cinema 4D, Blender, Unreal, Unity, Godot, and more — no install, no drivers, no upload wait.
+You import a model, light it, paint and layer physically based materials in real time, and export clean map sets for Cinema 4D, Blender, Unity, Unreal, Arnold, V-Ray and more — no install, no drivers, no upload wait.

-This manual covers the whole studio, chapter by chapter: the interface and viewport, then materials, painting, masks, decals and the AI tools, and finally export.
+This manual covers the whole studio, chapter by chapter: the interface and viewport, then your model, layers, materials, painting, masks, decals and the AI tools, and finally exporting and sharing.
+Each section opens with the idea in plain language, shows you the actual panel you'll use, and calls out the smaller controls worth knowing.
 Read it top to bottom the first time; afterwards each section stands on its own.

 Free to author

-Editing is free and needs no account.
-You only sign in to save a project to the cloud or to export at full resolution.
+Importing, baking, materials, painting, masking and decals are all free and need no account.
+You only sign in to save a project to the cloud, use the AI tools, or export at full resolution.

 The workspace